Can We Really See into the Future?

 Jon Taylor is an interdisciplinary scientist with a Cambridge MA in Natural Sciences.
 He has dedicated more than 25 years to a rigorous investigation of anomalous phenomena related to cognition.
-He suggests that ESP can be explained according to currently understood physical and biological principles.
+He suggests that ESP can be explained according to currently understood principles in physics and neuroscience – his work aiming to bridge the gap between parapsychology and mainstream science.
 Jon has lectured at international conferences and his work has been published in peer-reviewed academic journals.
 He is a professional member of the Parapsychological Association and a member of the American Association for the Advancement of Science.
 Jon lives in Puerto de Santa Maria, Spain.

 What Is Precognition and How Does It Work?

-Precognition occurs when people connect, not with the event itself, but with their own future knowledge of the event.
+Precognition is the cornerstone of ESP.
+It literally means knowing that something will happen before it actually does happen.
+But what we connect with is not the future event itself—rather, we connect with our own future knowledge of that event.
 The precognition is due to a transfer of information from the brain in the future to the brain in the present.
-It is similar to telepathy, in which the information is transferred from a different brain.
+It similar to telepathy, in which information is transferred from another brain.

-To explain precognition, Taylor turns to the special theory of relativity along with David Bohm’s interpretation of quantum mechanics.
-According to these theories, the future events do exist in space and time.
-Precognition occurs when there is a correlation between one’s present and future brain states.
-The transfer of information is produced by a non-local influence (i.e. from outside of space and time) and it is detected directly within the neuronal networks that are activated in the brain.
-The mechanism obviates the need to transmit a signal backwards in time, and the need to hypothesize the existence of a sensory organ to detect the signal.
+To explain how this is possible, Jon Taylor draws on Einstein’s special theory of relativity and David Bohm’s interpretation of quantum mechanics.
+Both suggest that future events already exist in space-time.
+Precognition arises when there is a correlation between our present and future brain states.
+The information is conveyed by a non-local influence—from outside of space and time—and detected directly within the brain’s neural networks.
+This avoids the need for signals to travel backward through time, or for us to possess a sensory organ to detect the signals.

-Careful examination of the neural mechanisms suggests that precognition is a normal phenomenon, which often occurs whilst we are dreaming, or when we have a sudden feeling that something unexpected is about to happen.
+Neurocognitive evidence suggests that precognition is a normal, though subtle, process.
+It often occurs whilst we are dreaming, or when we have a sudden feeling that something unexpected is about to happen.

 What About Telepathy?

-Telepathic communication between different brains may be difficult to achieve, for the very reason that the brains are different.
-There is little real evidence for telepathy being detected in the laboratory, because the positive results of target-guessing experiments can almost always be attributed to the participants’ use of precognition to detect their future knowledge of the targets – knowledge obtained on receiving feedback of the target information.
+Direct communication between different brains may be difficult, precisely because the brains are different.
+Laboratory tests of telepathy have yielded little convincing evidence, since apparent successes can often be attributed to the participants’ use of precognition to detect their future knowledge of the targets—knowledge obtained on receiving feedback of the target information.

 On the other hand, a person might be able to create weak telepathic influences that can sometimes affect the behaviour of others.
 For example, it is well known that people who are optimistic can have a positive influence on those around them.
 Furthermore, Taylor’s investigations suggest that in a borderline situation, we might be able to influence another person’s decision in such a way as to tip the balance in our favour.